-This is Hyundai Motor Company SWOT analysis for 2013.
-For more information on how to do SWOT analysis please refer to our article.
+This is Hyundai Motor Company SWOT analysis in 2013.
+For more information on how to do a SWOT analysis please refer to our article.

 Hyundai SWOT analysis 2013